ShooShoSha/Course-Work/COP3014/Syllabus.md

 1. Extenuating circumstances warrant it
 2. Have a passing grade
 3. Completed at least 70% of the course work
-4. approval of the department chair.
+4. Received approval of the department chair

 ### Participation and Feedback
 I encourage active participation and regular feedback.
 I believe that